carldubois/bigiq-cm-restapi-reference/markdown/t_discover_afm.md

         "adc"
     ]
 ```
-If the sharedsecurity and networksecurity values are found in the list, the Advanced Firewall service has already been discovered; the adc value represents the Local Traffic service and this must be found in order to continue with the Advanced Firewwall discovery workflow.
+If the sharedsecurity and networksecurity values are found in the list, the Advanced Firewall service has already been discovered; the adc value represents the Local Traffic service and this must be found in order to continue with the Advanced Firewall discovery workflow.
+Other possible values may also be shown in addition to adc, such as dns, asm, or access.

 The machineId from the response JSON will be used in Step 2.